What is a licensed immigration advisor for New Zealand?

 Not all Licensed Immigration Advisor’s are the same

-1.A Fully Licensed Immigration Advisor.
-Provides you with information pertaining to a vast range of immigration matters.
+- Fully Licensed Immigration Advisor: Provides you with information pertaining to a vast range of immigration matters.
 They have the knowledge and expertise to deal with all immigration related matters.

-2.A Provisionally Licensed Immigration Advisor.
-Provides you with information about all immigration related matters, however the fundamental difference is that they need to be fully supervised by a full license holder.
+- Provisionally Licensed Immigration Advisor: Provides you with information about all immigration related matters, however the fundamental difference is that they need to be fully supervised by a full license holder.

-3.A limited Licensed Immigration Advisor.
-Only able to provide you with advice on specific and limited immigration matters.
+- Limited Licensed Immigration Advisor: Only able to provide you with advice on specific and limited immigration matters.

 Code of Conduct of a Licensed Immigration Advisor

 A Licensed Immigration Advisor also has to meet very high competency standards and they follow a highly professional code of conduct.

 - Be professional, honest and respectful at all times.